U.S. Department of Energy - Energy Efficiency and Renewable Energy

 - Test the template designs in as many email clients as possible before sending to your list.

 - Include easy-to-use unsubscribe instructions in every message, and test them to assure that they work.
+The standard EERE GovDelivery template includes these links in the footer space.
 The unsubscribe process must be easy and transparent; do not make users go through multiple steps to unsubscribe.
 Once users unsubscribe, do not make them confirm their intent to unsubscribe.

 Use EERE's Call-to-Action Buttons

-EERE uses call-to-action buttons that match the colors and styles in the standard email template.
+EERE's call-to-action buttons match the colors and styles in the standard email template.

 Call-to-action buttons are used to encourage users to do tasks such as registering, reading more, or downloading a file.
 Using buttons instead of a coded link can help draw your readers' attention.